CognisysGroup/HadesLdr/README.md

 # HadesLdr

+A demo of the relevant blog post: [Combining Indirect Dynamic Syscalls and API Hashing](https://labs.cognisys.group/posts/Combining-Indirect-Dynamic-Syscalls-and-API-Hashing/)

 Shellcode Loader Implementing :
 - Indirect Dynamic Syscall by resolving the SSN and the address pointing to a backed syscall instruction dynamically.
 - API Hashing by resolving modules & APIs base address from PEB by hashes